Mathias-SantAnna/PokeCards/README.md

     <img src="https://i.ibb.co/jTvGb1j/Scoreboard.jpg" alt="Screenshot: Reset Button" >
 </div><br>

-<p align="justify">- *Game board and cards*: This panel has a friendly blue background with the 18 PokeCards displayed neatly.
+- <p align="justify"> <strong>Game board and cards</strong>: This panel has a friendly blue background with the 18 PokeCards displayed neatly.
 For PC the sequence of cards is provided in 3 horizontal rows of 6 cards.
 For others devices most of the cellphones for example are displayed in 6 horizontal rows of 3 cards, others squeezed versions will present the game with 9 horizontal rows of 2 cards.
 The majority of tablets will display the game in 4 horizontal rows which the first three ones will show 5 cards and the last one 3 only.<p>

 <div align="center">
     <img src="https://i.ibb.co/rtM8Pwq/Game-Board.jpg" alt="Screenshot: Reset Button" >
 </div><br>

-<p align="justify">- *Victory Modal Pop-up*: This victory pop-up will only appear if the player completes the game on time which is 300 hundred seconds.
+- <p align="justify"><strong>Victory Modal Pop-up:</strong> This victory pop-up will only appear if the player completes the game on time which is 300 hundred seconds.
 The image available on this modal is a classic and motivating one from the main character "Ash" holding a trophy with the Pokemon Pikachu behind congratulating the child to have "catch them all" referring to the Pokemons presented in the cards.
 This victory modal pop-up also provides a large yellow invitation button to play the game again.</p>

 <div align="center">
     <img src="https://i.ibb.co/TtR60VG/WinModal.jpg" alt="Screenshot: Reset Button" >